ugscan/ugscan.github.io/privacy.md

-# UGScan Privacy Policy
+# Privacy Policy
 =========================

 This privacy policy governs the use of the software application UGScan for mobile devices.
 UGScan allows users to scan spaces and objects by using Camera and LiDAR technology.
-We provide a scanner tools to help you generate the 3d content, This Privacy Policy will help you understand what information we collect, how we use it in our apps.
+We provide a scanner tool to help you generate the 3d content, This Privacy Policy will help you understand what information we collect, how we use it in our apps.

 ### Camera and LiDAR